Flann Ó Tighearnaigh

-Flann Ó Tighearnaigh (IPA:[ˈfˠl̪ˠaːn̪ˠoːˈtʲɪjəɾˠn̪ˠiː]), Gaelic-Irish Lord, died 1273.
+Flann Ó Tighearnaigh (IPA:[ˈfˠl̪ˠaːn̪ˠoːˈtʲɪjəɾˠn̪ˠiː]), was a Gaelic-Irish Lord who died 1273.

 Overview

 They Ó Tighearnaigh family of Carra, County Mayo (in what is now County Mayo) were said to be a branch of the Uí Fiachrach Muaidhe of north Connacht.
 However, they may have originally being of the Partraige people, and merely allied themselves to the Uí Fiachrach Muaidhe dynasty.
 The surname is now rendered Tierney.
 Bearers of the name are found in both County Mayo and County Galway.

 Flann, Lord of Carra

 "Aedh mac Felim Ó Conchobair, Kings of Connacht from 1256 to 1274, supported the Ó Muireadhaigh family in their bid to become lords of Carra, which was held by members of the Ó Tighearnaigh family.
 In an effort to resolve the dispute, "a meeting was called to negotiate the position.
 However, with the aid of Hugh O'Connor, the son of Felim O'Connors King of Connaught, the O'Murrays contrived to murder all the Tierney clan present.
 Some survived but their power diminished."